Linuxmaster14/Linuxmaster-Docs/linux/lpic-2/206-system-maintenance.md

 #### Reviewing Directories for Backup

 * `/home`: User home directories.
 Contains user-specific configuration files and data.
-* `/etc`: System-wide con files are used to of a program.
+* `/etc`: System-wide conf files are used to of a program.
 * `/usr/local`: Contains locally installed software.
-The -Iirectory structure is purposely similar , that of the root rm directory
+The directory structure is purposefully similar to that of the root directory.
 * `/opt`: Reserved for the installation of add-on application software packages.
 * `/root`: Home directory of the root user. operation Contains configuration files and data for the root user.
 * `/srv`: Data for services provided by the system.